idno/known/docs/install/instructions.md

 + Downloading the latest package from [the Known homepage](https://withknown.com/).
 This is by far the easiest option.
 If you’ve uploaded the files inside the archive to your web host, you can skip to the configuration section of these documents, below.
 * If you have more control over your server, you can also use Git to clone the code from [our repository](https://github.com/idno/known).
 Git is a technical source code management system that is out of scope for this guide, so if in doubt, use point one.

+!!! note "Note"
+    Known's dependencies are now retrieved by ```composer``` when downloading the project directly from GitHub.
+If you've installed Known from the git repo, you will need to run ```composer install``` from your Known directory.

 ### Alternative Packages